 It is important for educators to be aware of the challenges students face in mathematics with regard to academic language.
 Language development is not limited to vocabulary instruction, but also includes “instruction around the demands of argumentation, explanation, analyzing purpose and structure of text, and other disciplinary discourse” (Zwiers et. al., 2017).
 To support the development of academic language in mathematics, learning environments should include speaking, writing, diagramming, and gesturing.
 Access to learning, that promotes conceptual development, is necessary for all students (Walqui, 2009).

 Mathematical vocabulary is more likely than ever to have an impact on students’ math success because students need to understand math-specific words, words with multiple-meaning, and mathematical symbols to develop proficiency in math vocabulary (Pierce & Fontaine, 2009).
-Explicit teaching should address words that have multiple meanings, concepts that can be represented with multiple terms, awareness of symbols and diagrams as they relate to mathematics, and the connection between mathematics vocabulary and everyday vocabulary (Roberts & Truxaw, 2013).
+Explicit teaching (direct instruction) should address words that have multiple meanings, concepts that can be represented with multiple terms, awareness of symbols and diagrams as they relate to mathematics, and the connection between mathematics vocabulary and everyday vocabulary (Roberts & Truxaw, 2013).
 To learn the math vocabulary needed for success, educators should engage students in rich and lively activities.
 These activities should encourage deep processing of word meanings and provide a range of opportunities to encounter math vocabulary (Pierce & Fontaine, 2009).

 Teaching students to interpret and represent information in mathematics is complicated, as it requires more than reading and writing text.
 Students must learn to interpret and demonstrate their mathematical thinking through written explanations, symbols, and graphic representations.
 Educators must teach students the skills needed for success.
 Teaching sentence structures in mathematics is important to comprehension since often every word within mathematical texts or word problems is essential (Adoniou, 2014).
 Students might know the meaning of certain academic math words.
 However, if they cannot put them in a comprehensible sentence, knowledge of academic words alone will not help them be successful